jonkensta/ibp-server/docs/zeropi/readme.md

 We use the U-Boot mainline repository to create the SPL as well as the full U-Boot bootloader.
 They are compiled together into a single image.

-The U-Boot software architecture buckets elements by CPU, SoC, and Board.
-For example, all boards using an Arm Cortex A7 CPU (such as our ZeroPi), will use the same CPU initialization code for compiling those aspects of an SPL and U-Boot binary.
-Similarly, boards using an AllWinner H3 SoC will use the same SoC initialization source code.
+U-Boot buckets software architecture elements by CPU, SoC, and Board.
+For example, all boards using an Arm Cortex A7 CPU (such as our ZeroPi), will use the same CPU initialization code for compilation.
+Similarly, all boards using an AllWinner H3 SoC will use the same SoC initialization source code.

 - CPU: ```u-boot/arch/arm/cpu/armv7/sunxi```
 - SoC: ```u-boot/board/sunxi```

-Recall from the Boot Process steps, the SPL functionality (by design) is not as complex as the full U-Boot bootloader.
-The SPL only needs to know about the CPU and some of the SoC peripherals so it can initialize these aspects and and off to the full U-Boot:
+The SPL functionality (by design) is not as complex as the full U-Boot bootloader.
+The SPL only needs to know about the CPU and some of the SoC peripherals so it can initialize these aspects and hand off to the full U-Boot.

-[ RBL ] → start.S → CPU inits → SoC inits → [ full U-Boot ]
+RBL → [ start.S → CPU inits → SoC inits ] → full U-Boot

 Board-specific inits occur during the full U-Boot process.
 Note the ZeroPi does not have a specific Board configuration file.
 This is not unusual as multiple boards from